microsoft/industry/Healthcare/solutions/IoMT/README.md

 [![Deploy To Azure](/docs/deploytomicrosoftcloud.svg)](#TODO)

-The deployment outputs will provide the details required to setup the synch between Azure Healthcare APIs and Dataverse in Dynamics 365.
+The deployment outputs will provide the details required to setup the synch between Azure Healthcare APIs and Dataverse in Dynamics 365 via the FHIR Synch Agent.

 ### Policies